Below are a few of the questions we get asked, frequently:

 How do I make changes to my program (e.g. change route, status, or add a supervisor)?

 Program changes require the submission of the correct form for departmental approval.
 Submit completed forms to the Faculty of Education, Office of Academic Programs for processing.
 A change of status form is required to switch from part to full-time (or vise versa).
 When switching to full-time status, an official letter confirming part-time employment is required.
+A confirmed supervisor is required to switch from the course route to the thesis, project, paperfolio and internship routes.
 When a faculty member agrees to supervise, students must complete and submit a change of program form.
 Both the student and supervisor signatures are required on the form.

 Can I transfer credits from another institution to a graduate education program at Memorial?